July 31st

 3. A friend is a trusted person who stands by through thick and thin.
 Can that trust be repaid by disrespecting his wife?
 The highest position of honor one can give is that of a mother.
 Hence, the friend's wife is given this honor.

 5. If one says giving the highest order of reverence to others is that of a mother, what to speak of his own mother!
-She is the one who nurtures him in her womb, gives birth to him, tends to him, teaches him life's essence, instills ethics in him, and gives a direction to his life.
+She is the one who nurtures him in her womb, gives birth to him, tends to him, teaches him life's essence, instills ethics in him, and gives direction to his life.
 She does pretty much everything in her capacity to make sure that her child is secure and ready to take on life!
 Respecting her is not an option, it is natural!
-There are no words or deeds with which one can repay a mother.
-All one can do is imbibe her values, be the person she intended him to be and be eternally grateful to her!
+There are no words or deeds with which one can repay his mother.
+All one can do is imbibe her values, be the person she intended him to be, and be eternally grateful to her!

 Like they say, 'It takes a village to raise a child'!
 All these roles of mothers contribute significantly.
 'Beings are what their mothers made them'.
 Mothers are always held in the highest esteem!